-What additional support for learning is available to children with special educational needs? .
-6 What support is available to help improve the social, emotional and mental health needs of childre with special educational needs?
-What opportunities will there be for me to discuss my child's progress? .
-7 How does the school know how well my child is doing? .
-7 How will my child be included in activities inside and outside the classroom, including school trips? .
-7 How does the school enable children with special educational needs to engage in the activities of the school (including physical activities) together with children who do not have special educational needs?
-Additional information relating to looked after children .
-8 How will the school prepare and support my child when joining the school or transferring to a new school?
-What specialist services and expertise and available at or accessed by the school? .9 What training have the staff supporting children with SEND had or are currently having? .9 Who can I contact for further information? .9 The Local Offer .9 Who should I contact if I am considering whether my child should join the school? .9
+What support is available to help improve the social, emotional and mental health needs of children with special educational needs?
+What opportunities will there be for me to discuss my child's progress?
+How does the school know how well my child is doing?7 How will my child be included in activities inside and outside the classroom, including school trips?8 How does the school enable children with special educational needs to engage in the activities of the school (including physical activities) together with children who do not have special educational needs?
+Additional information relating to looked after children8 How will the school prepare and support my child when joining the school or transferring to a new school?
+What specialist services and expertise and available at or accessed by the school?9 What training have the staff supporting children with SEND had or are currently having?9 Who can I contact for further information?9 The Local Offer Who should I contact if I am considering whether my child should join the school?